FreeBSD in VirtualBox as a Guest

 An ideal world would allow all of us to use our most beloved operating system as the one and only daily driver for work, hobby, gaming and anything in between.

-— But let's say we don't have that ideal world yet.
-So what do we do?
-Virtualisation.
+— But since we don't have that ideal world yet.
+What can we do?
+The answer is virtualisation.

 There is an extensive guide on FreeBSD virtualisation on the Handbook.
 This guide aims to be a savvy setup only.
 Further reference should be taken from the Handbook entry.